neuromorphs/l2race/README.md

  - Windows, linux, macOS all seem to work
  - anaconda or miniconda https://www.anaconda.com/products/individual
  - Use Python 3.7.x (for pygame 2.0, using prebuilt python wheel archive)
- - We use pycharm for development, which includes some useful launchers to start local server, client, client to our remote model server.
+ - We use pycharm for development, which includes some useful launchers to start local server, client, client to our remote model server. https://www.jetbrains.com/pycharm/download .
+You can use the community edition.

+## Setup
 Conda is your friend!
-Make a new environment to work in l2race.
+Make a new environment called l2race to work in l2race and do everything in that environment!
-You can install the requirements in this environment using its own pip.

 You can try to build the entire conda env l2race using

 ```shell script